rapid7/insightconnect-plugins/plugins/mimecast/help.md

 # Version History

+* 5.3.9 - Task `monitor_siem_logs`: Add in better error messages if the wrong region is provided
 * 5.3.8 - Task `monitor_siem_logs` Update to use SDK 5.4.4 | Add additional logger for traceability when no logs returned | Improve error handling.
 * 5.3.7 - Task `monitor_siem_logs` adding in sanitization for names of files to be read in | Include SDK 5.4 which adds new task custom_config parameter | Bump setuptools.
 * 5.3.6 - Task `monitor_siem_logs` revert filter logic to 24 hours.